 Why Our College?

-You will have the opportunity to view a range of work from various artists both locally and nationally
+We take opportunities wherever possible for you to view a range of work from various artists, both locally and nationally

 3 A Level Programme

 Minimum of 2 6/B grades and 3 4/C grades at GCSE.
 Vocational subjects cannot replace GCSEs for entry to an A Level programme.

 You must also study English Language and/or Maths GCSE if you have not already achieved a minimum of grade 4/C in these subjects.

 This programme is only available to students who achieve a minimum of 3 GCSEs at grade 8/A* plus 5 at grade 7/A and a minimum of grade 4/C in English Language and Maths.

 Graphics gives you the opportunity to learn and use a range of visual language skills using digital and hand drawn techniques.
 You learn the elements of effective design by working to a series of set briefs and own personal projects.